nazAAArenko/Dinogenerator/README.md

 This project generates names of dinosaurs.
+Code is in the master branch.